Retrospective.

 This discussion between kit and myself crystallised my unease about attachment theory, and the reparative relationship.
 It made me question the shape, limits and function of psychotherapy.
 Specifically it made me feel uneasy about Kit.

-In the dialogue on that day, kit tells me about a client as an example of Richard Erskine's juxtaposition.
-Kit describes juxtaposition as resisting that which we most want and need.
+In the dialogue on that day, kit tells me about a client who arrived for therapy for three years, who sat with 'clenched fists', unable to accept 'love', and who left 'transformed'.
+Kit described her case as an example of Richard Erskine's juxtaposition.
+Kit distilled juxtaposition as, resisting that which we most want and need.

-I listened to our dialogue again as he spoke about this, last night.
-I was struck by his tone of voice, the pauses in the transmission.
+I listened to our dialogue again last night.
+I was struck by his tone of voice, and the pauses in the transmission.
 I felt as if he wanted me to feel the impact through his narrative, so I would feel as he had felt.
 He wanted me to believe?
 Well there is a bit more to it, what I heard and saw was that as he spoke he embodied the respectful awe that his chosen process evokes in him.

-And that he understood his experience as compelling evidence, for his beliefs.
+For me the problem is that he understood his experience through the lens of his beliefs, and then took his interpretation of his experience as compelling evidence, for his beliefs.

 Ha, don't we all!

-What stands out to me though, is absence.
-The other side; the client's feelings, the other person's thoughts, their rationale, their reasons for three years on his sofa.
+What stands out to me is the absence.
+The other side is missing; the client's feelings, the other person's thoughts, their rationale, their reasons for three years on his sofa.

 Her erasure felt significant.